ZoeNguyen73/Desk-Buddy/README.md

 ## 🧭 Overview

 Desk Buddy is a **virtual coworker** that makes remote work more engaging.
-It chats with you throughout the day — sending light-hearted reminders, jokes, and memes to keep you productive 💪 and smiling 😺.
+It chats with you throughout the day — sending light-hearted reminders, jokes, and memes to keep you productive and happy.

 ---